SaskiaPacker/potters-club/README.md

 ### Footer
 ![footer](/assets/images-readme/footer.png)

-A comment has been added to the footer, to show that the website is for education purposes only, as I don't own the rights to the video.
+A comment has been added to the footer, too show that the website is for education purposes only, as I don't own the rights to the video.
 The video has been credited in this document.

 The social links all sit within the footer, which you are able to click and they will take you to the intended social media platform.